-A fact which serves little purpose except to say that Balham’s latest eatery can be summed up with two of them: bromance and brunch.
+A fact which serves little purpose except to say that this Balham eatery can be summed up with two of them: bromance and brunch.

-As well as the obligatory full English, the Sister Special of avocado on toast with all the toppings and The Step Sister – a courgette, beets & feta fritter keep the menu appealing to hipsters and traditionalists alike.
+As well as the obligatory full Englishes (meat and veggie) and bottomless booze, the Sister Special of avocado on toast with all the toppings and The Step Sister – a courgette & feta fritter with turmeric yoghurt – keep the menu appealing to hipsters and traditionalists alike.

-NOTE: Brother Marcus is open weekdays 8am-4.30pm, Sat 9am-4pm and Sun 9.30am-4pm.
-There are no bookings, and you can find out more online HERE.
+NOTE: Little Brother Marcus is open weekdays 8am-11pm, Sat 9am-11pm and Sun 9.30am-6pm.
+You can make a booking, and find out more, HERE.